CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: System Architecture

-\paragraph{Signal 4: Narrative Tension Curve} Following Freytag's pyramid\cite{freytag1894technik}, we model narrative tension as a function of position.
-For each sentence, we compute tension as the sum of sentiment intensity (absolute polarity) and subjectivity using TextBlob \cite{kaewyong2021sentiment}.
-We interpolate sentence tension to a fixed-length curve of 10 points via linear interpolation, and then compute correlation between anchor and option narratives:
+\paragraph{Signal 4: Narrative Tension Curve} Inspired by Freytag's pyramid \citep{freytag1894technik} and computational work on sentiment-derived story arcs \citep{reagan2016emotionalarcs}, we use a heuristic positional tension proxy.
+For each sentence, we compute a tension score as the sum of sentiment intensity (absolute polarity) and subjectivity using TextBlob \citep{loria2018textblob}.
+Per-sentence tension is linearly interpolated to a 10-point curve, and we then compute Pearson correlation between curves:

-This captures similarity in emotional dynamics and pacing.
+This procedure captures similarity in emotional dynamics and pacing.